 - Three Stages involved are as mentioned below:

 - Crystal Recovery: It involves rectifying dimensional lattice structure imperfections and rearranging dislocations.

 - Primary recrystallization: It leads to complete grain reforming.

 - Secondary recrystallization: Above the recrystallization temperature, the small grains formed by primary recrystallization combine to form a small number of large grains.

-Solution annealing: The main aim of solution annealing is to bring and hold separated microstructures in solution (homogenising).
+Solution annealing: The main aim of solution annealing is to bring and hold separated microstructures in solution (homogenizing).

-(Note: Purpose of this article is to give a general guideline to the readers, and it shall not be considered as a substitute of code.
+(Note: The purpose of this article is to give a general guideline to the readers, and it shall not be considered as a substitute for code.
 For full terms and conditions please read relevant code and its clauses).